Uneasy lies the head that wears a crown.

-For her grandson Prince William's wedding in 2011, Queen Elizabeth II loaned his bride, Kate Middleton, the diamond and platinum Halo Tiara (known as the Scroll Tiara prior to their nuptials), made by Cartier London in 1936.
+For her grandson Prince William's wedding to Kate in 2011, Queen Elizabeth II loaned the bride the diamond and platinum Halo Tiara (known as the Scroll Tiara prior to their nuptials), made by Cartier London in 1936.

 Then-Princess Elizabeth was given the Cartier Halo tiara for her 18th birthday, but she was never photographed wearing it, and once she became queen at 25 she seemed to prefer heftier head pieces.
 (We'll just think of it as her indoor tiara then...)

-In the 1920s, when she was in her 20s, the future Queen Mother wore the tiara low on her forehead, like a flapper's headband, but Kate—who wore it to her first tiara event in 2013, a diplomatic reception at Buckingham Palace—has yet to mimic that style.
+In the 1920s, when she was in her 20s, the future Queen Mother wore the Lotus Flower low on her forehead, like a flapper's headband, but Kate—who wore it to her first tiara event in 2013, a diplomatic reception at Buckingham Palace—has yet to mimic that style.
 Nor did Princess Margaret, who was gifted the Lotus Flower in 1959.
-(It was reabsorbed back into the queen's collection after her death in 2002.)
+(It was reabsorbed back into the queen's collection after Margaret's death in 2002.)

-Queen Elizabeth II, meanwhile, did wear the Queen Mary—or Cambridge Lovers' Knot—Tiara numerous times before pretty much relinquishing it to Kate in 2015.
-The Duchess of Cambridge has worn it four times since, including just a week ago to a state banquet at Buckingham Palace for the King and Queen of the Netherlands.
+The queen, meanwhile, did wear the Queen Mary—or Cambridge Lovers' Knot—Tiara numerous times before pretty much relinquishing it to Kate in 2015.
+The Duchess of Cambridge has worn it five times, most recently in 2018 to a state banquet at Buckingham Palace for the King and Queen of the Netherlands.
 (The queen wore the Girls of Great Britain and Ireland Tiara, and yes, that's its real name.)

 The Queen Mary Tiara, in addition to having graced the queen's head on many occasions, would also have special meaning to Kate—and William, for that matter—because it was previously worn by Will's mother, the late Princess Diana, who dazzled in it at two state openings of Parliament, and, not so coincidentally, at a state dinner for the Dutch royals in 1982.